 Youtube can be whatever you want it to be.
 It can be a voyeuristic place for skin, humor, violence, or any bizarre mix of anything in between (even cats!).

-My conclusion is that there is an prevalent connectedness to world events, violence, and bizarre news that incites curiosity for unhealthy things in the average American.
+My conclusion is that there is a prevalent connectedness to world events, violence, and bizarre news that incites curiosity for unhealthy things in the average American.
 I remember watching a video shot in the back room of a convenience store as a tornado ripped through.
 Everybody survived.
 And I was moved to tears as I watched people, pray, confess wrongs, ask for forgiveness, cry out in fear, and clearly anticipate their own death.
 There was something uncomfortable about being included in that moment.
 It felt like a removing of the dignity of those people that felt no less voyeuristic than if they had removed their clothing.
 I regret watching it.
 I cannot define what was wrong about watching it.
 I cannot put a word on it.
 But it seems like it has something to do with dignity, the image of God, the sanctity of life, and the right to privacy all being shattered by an intrusive voyeurism.

 Can you think of a title for this problem?
 Have you ever identified a line of discomfort in the intrusion of video into the personal lives of others?
 I look forward to your interaction on this!